Akasaka Estate: Takamado Residence

-The Takamado Residence (高円宮低, Takamadomiyatei) is on the south side of the estate, next to the Residence of Mikasa.
+The Takamado Residence (高円宮低, Takamadomiyatei) is on the south side of the estate, next to the Mikasa Residence.
 It was finished in 1986 as a residence for late Prince Takamado.
 The residence is a 2-floor Art Deco hipped roof reinforced-concrete building.
 It has 19 rooms (including offices and handmaid dependencies) and a garden with a pergola.
-Two of Prince Takamado daughters (Noriko Senge and Ayako Moriya) have left the Imperial family after their marriage to commoners, leaving the widow Princess Hisako, and one daughter, Princess Tsuguko, as remaining members of the branch in the Imperial family.
+Two of Prince Takamado's daughters (Noriko Senge and Ayako Moriya) have left the imperial family after their marriage to commoners, leaving the widow Princess Hisako, and one daughter, Princess Tsuguko, as remaining members of the branch in the imperial family.